Caterva2: On-demand access to Blosc2/HDF5 data repositories

 ```

-accesses the relevant datasets stored either locally or remotely.
-The subscriber services may be managed via the command line by installing the `caterva2` package with the `[subscriber]` extra feature (we also wish to use the command line client, so we will also install the `clients` extra too):
+When a client is used (web GUI, REST API, Python API, or command line) to query datasets, it will connect to a Caterva2 **server** service, which provides access to the datasets it serves.
+The server services may be managed via the command line by installing the `caterva2` package with the `[server]` extra feature (we also wish to use the command line client, so we will also install the `clients` extra too):

 ```sh